Chat with Student

 2. Planning

-The next stage in the project management lifecycle is planning which involves setting the roadmap for the project.
-This road map will specify the key milestones and timelines for the project and also the target completion date.
-This will help the project team to have a clear idea of their goals.
+The next stage in the project management lifecycle is planning, which involves setting the project roadmap.
+This roadmap will specify the key milestones and timelines for the project and also the target completion date, helping the project team have a clear idea of their goals.

 Activities in the planning phase include: